shibbir-ahmad24/MS-Final-Project-on-LLM-RAG-Powered-Medical-Chatbot/README.md

 5. Vectorization using BioBERT Embedding Model
 6. Vectorstore Setup for Efficient Retrieval
 7. Query Handling with RAG
-   - to retrieve relevant information based on user query
+   - to retrieve relevant information based on user query using RAG pipeline
-8. Response Generation Based on Retrieved Data
+8. Response Generation using LLM
-   - to refine responses for clarity, accuracy, and user-friendliness
+   - Generate responses based on the retrieved data, refine for clarity, accuracy, and user-friendliness
-9. Evaluation by Comparing RAG and Non-RAG Systems
+10. Evaluation by Comparing RAG and Non-RAG Systems
-10. User Interface Design
+11. User Interface Design
     - to ensure a clean, intuitive interface for healthcare professionals to interact with the chatbot

 # RAG Pipeline